-Mitigation Measures TRA-A through TRA-DC would be implemented for the three Santa Clara intersections identified above for which mitigation measures have been identified.
+Mitigation Measures TRA-A through TRA-D would be implemented for the Santa Clara intersections identified above.

 Mitigation Measure TRA-A: Implement Intersection Improvements at De La Cruz Boulevard and Central Expressway

 The Santa Clara County Department of Roads and Airports plans to convert the existing eastbound HOV lane to a mixed-use lane at this intersection, as shown in Chapter 2, Section 2.2.1.2, Roadway System, which lists planned roadway improvements.
 This modification was included as a change to the roadway network under 2035 Forecast Year BART Extension with TOJD conditions, and cannot be proposed as a mitigation measure.